Thai script: Voiced h

 ห, a high-class consonant, comes next in alphabetical order, but its low-class equivalent, ฮ, follows similar-appearing อ as the last letter of the Thai alphabet.
 Like modern Hindi, the voicing has disappeared, and the letter is now pronounced like English 'h'.
 Like Sanskrit, this letter may only be used to start a syllable, but may not end it.
 (A popular beer is romanized as Singha, but in Thai is สิงห์, with a karan on the ห; correct pronunciation is "sing", but foreigners to Thailand typically say "sing-ha".)

-Voiced lla
+Retroflex lla

 This represents the retroflex liquid of Pali and Vedic Sanskrit, which does not exist in Classical Sanskrit.

 Vowels

 All consonants have an inherent 'a' sound, and therefore there is no need to use the ะ symbol when writing Sanskrit.
-The Thai vowels อื, ไอ, ใอ, and so forth, are not used in Sanskrit.
+The Thai vowels อื, ใอ, and so forth, are not used in Sanskrit.
 The zero consonant, อ, is unique to the Indic alphabets descended from Khmer.
 When it occurs in Sanskrit, it is always the zero consonant and never the vowel o [ɔː].
 Its use in Sanskrit is therefore to write vowels that cannot be otherwise written alone: e.g., อา or อี.
 When อ is written on its own, then it is a carrier for the implied vowel, a [a] (equivalent to อะ in Thai).

 The vowel sign อำ occurs in Sanskrit, but only as the combination of the pure vowels sara a อา with nikkhahit อํ.